Kfar Tikvah: Business operations

-On the Kfar Tikvah site there is a winery, a dog breeding and a candle factory.
-These farms are leased under the obligation to secure Haverim jobs.
-Especially the wine from the Kfar Tikvah winery is well-known.
-The current project is the ceramic workshop.
-The German Embassy in Tel Aviv, has made the construction possible through its donation.
-Production has been running for a few weeks, and some jobs have been created for the disabled people.
+Kfar Tikvah runs a winery, a dog breeding farm and a candle factory.
+Residents of the village work in these businesses.
+A ceramic workshop has also opened.

 Learning

 Kfar Tikvah was the first disabled facility to convince the University of Haifa to offer its educational programs for the disabled.
-Since then, the university has been using the program for the training of students in social professions and offers the chaverim and their families the opportunity to work out an individual learning program together.
+Since then, the university has been using the program for the training of students in social professions and offers the chaverim (members) and their families the opportunity to work out an individual learning program together.
 In this way, a unique project that benefits both sides, the university and its students in training and Kfar Tikvah, was created by the special support of its members.

 German-Israeli cooperation

 Without this cooperation Kfar Tikvah would not have been conceivable.
 They were German volunteers from the association, which in 1963 designed the buildings of the former Kibbutz Givat Shaul for the disabled.
 Since then, Kfar Tikvah has been an active and special sign of German-Israeli and Christian-Jewish cooperation.
-Here, German, Israeli, Jewish and Christian volunteers work together with the other chaverim.
+Here, German, Israeli, Jewish and Christian volunteers work together with the other chaverim (members).
 This cooperation is repeatedly appreciated by the visit of the German delegations and the German foreign affairs minister.